 If you enrolled in Dissolved Oxygen/Temperature, the summary page will have a graph of one of the profiles taken during the late summer (typically August or September).
-A late summer graph is used because dissolved oxygen is often depleted in the late summer, and identifying this condition and the depth at which it occurs is typically the most important use of dissolved oxygen measurements.
+If your lake stratifies, we will use a graph showing the earliest time of stratification, becauuse identifying the timing of this condition and the depth at which it occurs is typically the most important use of dissolved oxygen measurements.